twesterhout/lattice-symmetries/python/tutorial.md

 6 |110⟩
 7 |111⟩
 ```
-The basis states are equal to their indices and binary represenations as they should.
+The basis states are equal to their indices and binary representations as they should be.

 #### Fermionic basis
 We can also consider fermionic basis: